Knowledge hub

 How can I register my software?

-How can I reactivate my software in case of emergency?
+How can I reactivate my software in case of an emergency?

 How long will my software remain activated?

 In standard cases, your software will remain active for 6 months, after which you will be required to reactivate your license.
-Your software will display a warning in case your license is about to expire.
-In certain cases, the duration of the license might be shorter:
+Your software will display a warning when your license is about to expire.
+In certain cases, the duration of the license might be shorter.

 You can consult the expiration dates on our password website after logging in with your CCKey or voucher code.